-In part 1: Excel Value Stream Map we saw how a complex process could be Value-Stream-Mapped using Excel.
+In Excel Value Stream Map we saw how a complex process could be Value-Stream-Mapped using Excel.
 We saw the importance of mapping feedback loops such as test-repair loops because they often become the bottleneck for the complete process.
 In this situation not all items flow along all branches so we need to calculate the % flowing along each branch.
 This enabled us to calculate the cycle for each workstation based on the staffing.
 Finally we were able to calculate the ideal staffing to balance the line: insure no workstation cycle is above the average inter-arrival time (takt time).
 This we did using Solver.

 Download this VSM simulator example: Value Stream Map and Modeling